HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Sprites are stored in the file VSWAP, together with textures and sound effects, there are no other files involved.
 Each sprite is 64x64 pixels large.
 They are drawn column-wise and since there is a lot of empty columns left and right of the visible picture.
 Only the columns between and including the outer-most non-empty columns are given.
 Each column is described via a variable-length list of drawing instructions, each instruction being six bytes in size.

 ##### VSWAP #####
 The first six bytes of this file is the header consisting of three signed 16-bit integers.
 The first integer is the total number of chunks in the file, regardless of type.
-The second integer is the starting index of the sprite chunk relative to the beginning of the file.
+The second integer is the starting index of the sprite chunks relative to the beginning of the file.
 The third integer is the starting index of the sound effects.
 I will only be focusing on the sprites here.

 Next up is a list of all chunk offsets.
 They are stored as unsigned 32-bit integers and their amount is the number of chunks.
 It is followed by a second list, the list of chunk lengths, same amount but stored as words.
 To decide whether a chunk is a texture, a sprite or a sound one has to use the chunk's index and compare it to the number of sprite- and sound chunks and their starting index.
 If you want to read a sprite or a sound you have to add the starting index to the magic number, for example if the sprite index is 35 and we want to read sprite 8 we have to read chunk 43.